European Socketed Spearhead | Iron Leaf-Shaped Blade with Rolled Base | 18th Century or Earlier

 Condition

-Good antique condition with a stable structure and visible age-related wear.
-The surface displays a rich patina, while the socket and blade remain intact, preserving the historical craftsmanship of the piece.
+Good antique condition with visible surface wear consistent with age.
+The iron displays an attractive aged patina while the socket and blade remain structurally intact, preserving the historic character of the piece.

 Length: 9.25 in